-While it’s not a huge set like some other manufacturers offer, but one of Abbio’s guiding principals is ‘simplicity’.
+While it’s not a huge set like some other manufacturers offer, one of Abbio’s guiding principles is ‘simplicity’.
 They don’t believe in pushing a 15 piece cookware set on you when 5 items will do the same cooking tasks.

 So, as you would expect, the set contains the essentials.